Swallowtail23/mtgc/README.md

 To install all required: ```sudo -Hu apache composer update```

 ### File locations ###
-The site uses two locations:
+The app/site uses three filesystem locations:
 - website files, typically hosted under /var/www
 - application shell scripts, ini file - typically located under /opt
+- log location

+Setup:
 - Create a new folder at /opt/mtg
 - Copy the ini file from /setup (see next section)
-- Copy the shell script samples from /setup to /opt/mtg, these are used to call bulk scripts, altering as needed so they point to where the bulk scripts are.
+- Copy the shell script samples from /setup to /opt/mtg, these are used to call bulk scripts.
+Alter them as needed so they point to where the bulk scripts are.
 - Make sure the logfile location specified in the ini file exists and is web-server-writable (e.g. /var/log/mtg/mtgapp.log)
-- Make sure the ImgLocation folder exists and is web-server-writable, and is presented to be served as 'cardimg' folder in Apache (I use a soft-link from /opt/mtg/cardimg to a drive with sufficient space)
+- Make sure the ImgLocation folder (see ini file) exists and is web-server-writable, and is presented to be served as 'cardimg' folder in Apache (I use a soft-link from /opt/mtg/cardimg to a drive with sufficient space)
 - Make sure there is a json folder in the Imglocation folder (used for scryfall json files)

 ### Ini file ###